cindykandie/cindykandie/README.md

 - Project Management: Agile, Scrum

 ### 🚀 Current Project
-- [Joke Simulator](https://github.com/cindykandie/LittleLaugh): A collabrative responsive joke app built with React Native.
+- [Little Laugh App](https://github.com/cindykandie/LittleLaugh): A collabrative responsive joke app built with React Native.
 Features include joke listings, display, creation, and user authentication.

 ### 📫 Contact Me
 I'm always open to new opportunities and collaborations.
 Feel free to contact me on [LinkedIn](https://www.linkedin.com/in/cindykandie/).
 Let's connect and discuss how we can work together to build amazing experiences!